ADHD Therapy Activities

 Mindfulness activities, such as brain exercises such as guided meditation and deep-breathing exercises, promote present-moment awareness and focus, improving attention and self-regulation in individuals with ADHD.

-Interactive computer games engage cognitive functions, targeting essential skills like attention and memory, making therapy enjoyable while enhancing cognitive development and problem-solving skills.
+Engaging activities such as these focus on cognitive functions, targeting essential skills like attention and memory.
+They make therapy enjoyable while using vital skills and enhancing cognitive development and problem-solving skills.